 Customisable off-the-shelf

-Incident and Crisis Management is just one of a number of available Exonaut modules, which includes risk management, business continuity, compliance, command and control, and training and exercises.
+Incident and Crisis Management is just one of a number of available Exonaut modules, which includes risk management, business continuity, command and control, and training and exercises.
 The off-the-shelf solution is highly configurable to suit the needs of each customer, regardless of the module(s) in use.
 For instance, customised EEAS dashboards can visualise crisis response efforts with live data and maps of affected EU citizens.
 “A lot of government agencies and international organisations (link to articles) use 4C software and services to increase their operational readiness capabilities, secure business continuity and/or effectively manage risk or crises,” continues Fielding.
 “In the case of the EEAS, Exonaut Incident and Crisis Management was configured to meet current needs and continues to evolve as additional needs arise .
 Having said that, I believe there is scope for other Exonaut modules at EEAS and within the European Commission more broadly to manage major exercises in Exonaut, as was the case with Exercise Unified Response.”

 The global research and advisory firm, Gartner, recently listed 4C Strategies as one of the representative vendors in the 2020 Market Guide for Crisis/Emergency Management (C/EM) Solutions, specifically through the Exonaut® organisational readiness platform.